 Carefully balance your propeller and spare propellers before you fly.
-An unbalanced prop can be the single most significant cause of vibration that can damage your model and may also damage your radio receiver and battery.
+An unbalanced prop can be the single most significant cause of vibration that can damage your model.
+Not only will motor mounting screws and bolts loosen, possibly with disastrous effect, but vibration may also damage your radio receiver and battery.
+When balancing the propeller that came with your Fun Force ARF, add tape to the light side of the propeller.
+Do not shave material away as is done with traditional propellers.

-We use a Top Flite Precision Magnetic Prop Balancer[TM] (TOPQ5700) in the workshop and keep a Great Planes Fingertip Prop Balancer[TM] (GPMQ5000) in our flight box.
+We use a Top Flite Precision Magnetic Prop Balancer[TM] (TOPQ5700) in the workshop and keep a Great Planes Fingertip Prop Balancer (GPMQ5000) in our flight box.